-The galactography is accepted as the procedure of choice in patients with nipple discharge.
-Previous diagnostic studies suggest that galactography is more sensitive than cytology or mammography, in the case of patients presenting with nipple discharge.
+Furthermore, the galactography is accepted as the procedure of choice in patients with nipple discharge.
+Previous diagnostic studies suggest that galactography is more sensitive than cytology or mammography; in the case of patients presenting with nipple discharge.
 Furthermore, benign lesions can not always be differentiated from malignant ones.
 The glactography does not usually prevent the need for surgery.

 - Irregular thickenings

 - Ductal irregularities